It’s official, May 2021 sees the rollout of Google's Page Experience algorithm update.

 To start, you need to define a path from the time a user enters your website through organic or referral traffic to the final action you want them to take.
 For prospective clients, this will entail filling out a contact form.
 In between, is an extensive network of micro-actions: learning about the services offered, inquiring about availability and potential pricing, and even browsing blogs and news sections to find out more about you and your company

 Although these factors won’t be in order, one aspect connects everything: the ability to travel through your site’s navigation and click on links or buttons to get there.
-Purely from a front-end point of view, user experience here is making sure all buttons, forms, and navigations are in the proper areas and not giving the user too many choices up front.
+Purely from a front-end point of view, the user experience here is making sure all buttons, forms, and navigations are in the proper areas and not giving the user too many choices upfront.
 Clear calls to action or directions should accompany these aspects.

 In short, your prospective client shouldn’t ever have to look—or return to Google to do yet another search—and they shouldn’t have to guess.
 Along with this big-picture factor, user experience pertains to how a prospective client engages with your content.
 Multiple aspects influence their next action:

 At greyzip Ltd, when we perform technical site audit for any website-be it business or personal, we devote a large portion of time to investigating header tags and how they overlap with general content issues.
 Header tags—starting with an H1 and then moving from H2 to H6, depending on the element—create an outline of sorts, a hierarchy.
 While they signal the page’s structure and subject to Google, a clear delineation of information accommodates the prospective client.
-A typical user is able to skim the page, and shorter, clearly labeled sections help them find what they need.
+A typical user is able to skim the page, and shorter, clearly labelled sections help them find what they need.

 As the counterpart to this, users rarely know what to do or where to go when faced with a large wall of unstructured text.
-They could click to another page on your site—or go back to the search results.
+They could click on another page on your site—or go back to the search results.
 It’s important to note that header tags also make an important component of ADA compliance, allowing users that navigate your site with a screen reader to jump to different text blocks.

-Navigation and architecture
+Navigation and Architecture

 Navigation and site architecture go hand-in-hand.
 A clear, easy-to-understand, concise navigation system often accompanies a well-structured site, with essential resources accessible within no more than three clicks.
 Considering the network of links, even lower-level navigation pages should be accessible from multiple sources.